Synergy Plastic Surgery

 Scarring is often a concern among cosmetic surgery patients.
-Though scars are inevitable in any surgery, the modern techniques the doctor uses at Synergy Plastic Surgery can greatly reduce scars’ appearance.
+Though scars are inevitable in any surgery, the modern techniques we use at Synergy Plastic Surgery can greatly reduce scars’ appearance.
 We offer the Keller Funnel™, a device that enables your doctor to safely insert implants using very small incisions.
 At your consultation, be sure to ask whether the Keller Funnel is appropriate for your surgery.
 Learn more about the different incision options below.

 Inframammary incisions are made along the breast crease, where the breast meets the torso.
 Because this area is naturally concealed, an inframammary scar is well hidden in clothing and swimwear.
-The length of this type of incision depends on the specifics of the surgery, but is usually about an 1 ¼ inch across resulting in a very favorable scar in most patients.
+The length of this type of incision depends on the specifics of the surgery, but is usually about 1 ¼ inch across resulting in a very favorable scar in most patients.

 Periareolar incisions are made around the areola, which is the area of dark skin surrounding the nipple.
 Though this incision is made directly on the breast, the resulting scar often blends well with the darker skin of the areola, eventually fading enough to become nearly invisible.
 This incision is best suited for women with larger areolas, although it can also benefit women with smaller areolas who are receiving saline implants.

 Transaxillary incisions are used less commonly and are made in the armpit.
 Many patients appreciate that this incision leaves the breast completely free of scars.
 However, because of its remote location, this incision provides the surgeon with less control and the scar can be quite visible in swimsuits and tank tops.

 Breast implants can be placed either under or over the chest muscle (pectoralis).
 Most of our patients choose the submuscular placement (under the muscle) because it can achieve a highly natural look, especially for women who have little breast tissue to start with.
 Submuscular placement can have a short recovery period, and this placement comes with a slightly lower risk of capsular contracture, a rare complication of breast augmentation.